 Boris joined Watsi on September 8th, 2014.
 Eight years ago, Boris joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Boris' most recent donation traveled 1,900 miles to support Malaika, a 9-year-old schoolgirl from Haiti, to fund heart surgery allowing her to grow strong.
+Boris' most recent donation traveled 1,900 miles to support Emmanuel, a 39-year-old loving father from Haiti, to fund the medical care and travel needed for specialized heart surgery.

 Malaika lives on the outskirts of Port-au-Prince in Haiti with her parents and four siblings; she is in the third grade and likes her science and reading classes.
 She was both with a cardiac condition called ventricular septal defect, in which a hole exists between the two lower chambers of her heart.
 Blood leaks through this hole without passing through her lungs to obtain oxygen, leaving her weak and short of breath.
 The surgery she needs is not available in Haiti, but fortunately for Malaika, doctors at the Clinica Corominas in the Dominican Republic will be able to perform an interventional heart catherization procedure to fix her condition.
 During the procedure, doctors will insert a catheter into her heart to plug the hole with a device.
 Now, her family needs $1,500 to help pay the costs of the procedure and travel.
 Another organization Gift of Life International is also contributing to her life-saving care.
 Malaika's mother says: "Our family is very hopeful that our daughter will be healthier and happier after her heart is fixed."